aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/assignment-budget/_index.md

 Replace `"Your Data Directory"` with the actual path to your data directory.

 ## Step 2: Load Project File
-Instantiate a `Project` object and load the project file.
+The `Project` class is Aspose.Tasks' central object that represents a Microsoft Project file in memory.
+Instantiating it loads the file and prepares all project entities for manipulation.

 ```java
 Project prj = new Project(dataDir + "project.mpp");